Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 As soon as you enable this info panel again, the bot will also continue working.

 The bot repeats the cycle of mining and unloading until you tell it to pause (`CTRL`+`ALT` keys) or stop it.

+To give an overview of the performance of the bot, it displays statistics like this:

+> Session performance: times unloaded: 13, volume unloaded / m³: 351706

+If you want to learn how this bot or other apps for EVE Online are developed, have a look at the directory of development guides at https://to.botengine.org/guide/overview

 In case I forgot to add something here or you have any questions, don't hesitate to ask on the [BotEngine forum](https://forum.botengine.org/).